How Smart Are Koalas? Unveiling the Secrets of Their Minds

 One of the biggest threats to koala bears is chlamydia, which is often thought to be a sexually transmitted disease exclusive to humans.

-Many populations of koala bears will actually acquire this disease, and it can be deadly.
+Many populations of koala bears will actually acquire this disease, and it can be deadly, leading some individuals to starve to death if they cannot find adequate food sources.

 They normally acquire chlamydia after periods of intense stress, and it can cause urinary tract infections, and in some cases, blindness.